bojanmilevski/gex/README.md

 This is my first program written in `rust`.
 I am aware that a large portion of the code is in need of refactoring.
 I assure anyone that this program will continue to improve, along with it's code.

-## INSPIRATION
+## SPECIAL THANKS

-This project was inspired by [Interfiber's `firefoxext` program written in `C`.](https://github.com/Interfiber/firefoxext).
+- [Interfiber's `firefoxext` program written in `C`](https://github.com/Interfiber/firefoxext) for being an inspiration.
 This program is it's spiritual successor. 🙂

+- [lsd](https://github.com/lsd-rs/lsd) for providing a well designed structured code base.